-The first step in the BSA Youth Leadership Training continuum is conducted in the home unit.
-Boy Scouts, Varsity Scouts and Venturers who have 1) completed this training and 2) reached the age of thirteen but are not yet eighteen, (for Ventuerers not yet twenty one) may participate in the next step by accepting the challenge of the council level National Youth Leadership Training (NYLT).
+The first step in the BSA Youth Leadership Training Continuum is conducted in the home unit.
+Scouts BSA and Venturers who have 1) completed this training and 2) reached the age of thirteen but are not yet eighteen (for Venturers not yet twenty-one) may participate in the next step by accepting the challenge of the council level National Youth Leadership Training (NYLT).

 Wood Badge is the premier training program for all Scout leaders in the Boy Scouts of America.
-This includes all Cub Scout, Boy Scout, Varsity and Venturing Leaders, District and Council Committee members as well as Professional Scouters.
+This includes all Cub Scout, Scouts BSA, and Venturing Leaders, District and Council Committee members as well as Professional Scouters.
 Wood Badge is designed to train adults using the latest leadership skills and techniques.
 The course will strengthen every volunteer's ability to work with and lead groups of youth and adults.

 Ready for something beyond Wood Badge?
 Hone your Wood Badge leadership skills in our backcountry environment.
 This course is for Scouters in all programs who have attended Wood Badge.
 For a flyer, click HERE.

 This camp is designed to provide you with a Philmont based wilderness encounter that motivates you to follow a life of helping others succeed based on the values expressed in the Scout Oath and Law.